 The banks will however generally require other security and only lend 70% of the value and at a higher interest rate.

-Members can lend to their own SMSF but there are minimum terms which must be met under a formal LRBA as set out by the ATO or severe penalties will apply.
+Members can lend to their own SMSF but there are minimum terms that must be met under a formal LRBA as set out by the ATO or severe penalties will apply.

-You should always plan for the unexpected low valuation compared to contract price as any shortfall will need to be made up if the bank does not lend you what you originally though.
+You should always plan for the unexpected low valuation compared to the contract price as any shortfall will need to be made up if the bank does not lend you what you originally thought.

 These additional funds can come through cash in the SMSF or a member loan